 - 1. Written/Oral Assessments: These assessments will assess competency in two SCI components: (1) Social Foundations of Medicine and (2) Introduction to Clinical Research.
-These components are assessed through midterms, finals, oral presentations, and problem sets.
+These components are assessed through midterms, finals, the lessons learned project, and problem sets.
 Students must obtain a 75% or greater average for the semester to pass each semester.
 This is a strict cut-off; there is no curve in SCI. - 2.
 Completion of the Community Health Experiences.
-To pass this component, students must attend all the assigned clinics and submit the completed signed preceptor feedback form and student checklist.
+To pass this component, students must attend all the assigned activities.
+They must (1) submit the signed documentation from their preceptor verifying their attendance and (2) complete the on-line reflection for each activity.
 An unexcused absence or not submitting the required material on time will result in a failure of this component. - 3.
 Spanish Language Assessment.
 This will be assessed as described in the Spanish language assessment section on page 17.
 To pass Spanish in the fall semester of the first year, students must pass both conversational Spanish during the immersion as well as medical Spanish during the remainder of the fall semester. - 4.
 Non-Graded Requirements.
-Students may be assigned non-graded requirements such as the completion of the Inter-Professional Collaboration Practice module.
-While these activities are not graded, semester grades will not be released until this activity is complete.
-Failure to accomplish these requirements by the deadline will be reported as a professionalism concern.
+Students may be assigned non-graded requirements.
+While not graded, the semester grades for SCI will be recorded as in progress (PR) until any non-graded requirements are completed.
+Students cannot advance to the next semester until they receive a pass in SCI.